ntustison/ANTsRNetExamples/README.md

 # To do:

-* Object localization ([Overview](https://towardsdatascience.com/deep-learning-for-object-detection-a-comprehensive-review-73930816d8d9)).
-Perhaps implement [SSD](https://github.com/pierluigiferrari/ssd_keras/blob/master/ssd300_training.ipynb).
 * deconvnet.R
 * ResNet and AlexNet use lambda layers so those models aren't writeable to file (h5 format).
 So we need to redo to rewrite to json or something else.
 At least I think that's the problem.
 * Need to go through and make sure that the 'tf' vs. 'th' ordering is accounted for.
 Currently, tensorflow is assumed.
 Should work with theano but need to check this.
+Actually, given that Theano is [no longer in active development](https://groups.google.com/forum/#!topic/theano-users/7Poq8BZutbY), perhaps we should just stick with a tensorflow backend.

 ****************
 ****************